fiskaltrust/rollout-doc/technical-operations/middleware/cashbox.md

 :::caution restart

 Please do note, once you have deployed your CashBox, any changes to its configuration will only take effect after a restart of your Middleware instance.
-It also needs to be able to [reach the fiskaltrust portal services](network-requirements.md) and it must **not** be configured for [offline mode](configuration.md#parameters).
+It also needs to be able to [reach thefiskaltrust.Portal services](network-requirements.md) and it must **not** be configured for [offline mode](configuration.md#parameters).

 :::